MihaML/rasa-project/data/nlu.md

 - how many cases of [coronavirus](disease) are there in [Brazil](location)
 - how many cases of [coronavirus](disease) are there in [Spain](location)
 - What are the statistics for the [Uk](location) this month?
+- How many deaths are there in England

 ## intent:symptom_duration
 - how long do [coronavirus](disease) symptoms last